janscience/adaptationprimer/ssa/README.md

 constant of the adaptation mechanism and the effective time constant that can be observed on the level of the spike frequency.

+> Try different values for the adaptation time constant and the
+> adaptation strength.

 The stimulus can also be a function of the time modulo the period.
 For example, to generate a sawtooth with falling flanks: